Deploy a Business Event

 2. In the Generalization field, click Select and choose the PublishedBusinessEvent entity.

-The base values for your entity are taken from the PublishedBusinessEvent, and your entity will behave like a specialized entity.
+The base values for your entity are taken from PublishedBusinessEvent, and your entity behaves like a specialized entity.
 For more information, see Generalization, Specializations, and Inheritance.

 The text with the blue background above the entity tells you it is a specialized entity based on the PublishedBusinessEvent entity in the BusinessEvents service: